 Towpath Detour.
-There is a short towpath detour around the washed out area - follow the signage off the towpath and onto a desginated pathway that leads to a temporary low-water* crossing across the creek.
-Get back onto a desginated pathway that leads back up to the towpath.
+There is a short towpath detour around the washed out area - follow the signage off the towpath and onto a designated pathway that leads to a temporary low-water* crossing across the creek.
+Get back onto a designated pathway that leads back up to the towpath.
 Follow signage and dismount bikes before crossing.*During high water events, the crossing may be under water and unsafe to cross.

 Towpath Below Dargan Bend Boat Ramp (MP 64)

 Towpath Detour.
 Due to a washout half a mile below the boat ramp.
 The pedestrian footbridge has been relocated 100 feet upstream from its original location along the towpath.
 Follow a designated pathway from the towpath, across the footbridge and stream, and back onto the towpath.

 Big Slackwater: Dam #4 - Burnside Farm (Milepost 84.4 - MP 90.0)

 Open, be prepared for some rough and slick areas caused by frequent high water and river silt.